Meeting the Editorial Board Member of PM: Dr. Peter S. Jensen

 PM: How has your involvement in large-scale studies shaped your approach to research in child psychiatry, particularly in understanding complex mental health conditions?

-Dr. Jensen: We did many large-scale studies in the 10 years I was at NIH.
-We continued and finished those studies for the next 20 years after, so it changed the research for children in those 20 years.
-But people started getting interested in other topics, like genes and biochemistry.
-I think COVID has forced many people to realize that many children are very affected by mental health problems such as anxiety and depression.
-Inherently, in the U.S. and across the world, there is more interest now in mental health than they were 20 years ago when I just started in the area.
-In some ways, COVID has had a positive impact.
-But it is also clear that while our treatments for mental health problems are good, they are not good enough.
-So, we need more large-scale studies, and we need another generation of researchers to start doing these studies again.
+Dr. Jensen: We started and did many large-scale studies in the 10 years I was at NIH.
+We continued and finished those studies for the next 20 years thereafter, and those findings changed the field of child mental health over subsequent decades.
+But most people were initially more interested in other non-psychological topics, such as the impact of genes and neurochemistry.
+But I think COVID has forced many people to realize that many children (and adults) are very affected by mental health problems such as anxiety and depression.
+Consequently, in the U.S. and across the world, there is now more interest in mental health than there was 30-40 years ago, and when I first completed my psychiatry training.
+Thus in some ways, COVID has had a positive impact.
+But while it is also clear that our treatments for mental health problems are often effective, they are not good enough.
+So, we need more large-scale studies, and we need another generation of researchers to start the next set of studies.

 PM: In your opinion, which of your studies or projects do you feel have had the most impact on child and adolescent mental health care?

-Dr. Jensen: I think the first study we started, called the MTA (1), which was about attention-deficit/hyperactivity disorder (ADHD), probably had the greatest effect.
+Dr. Jensen: I think the first study we started, called the MTA (1-3), which was about attention-deficit/hyperactivity disorder (ADHD), probably has had the greatest effect.
 We knew a bit about ADHD before the study, but the study really showed how powerful the treatments for ADHD are.
-That study had about 800 children involved across seven sites, and we did about 180 to 200 published papers.
-So, it was a huge number of studies, and it became a good example for conducting subsequent similar studies on depression, anxiety, aggression, and autism in children.
-The MTA study became the template that led to dramatic improvements in the aforementioned areas, which I feel is a landmark historical study that changed the field of child mental health.
+That study had about 800 children involved across seven sites, and from it, we now have about 180 published papers.
+So, this single study generated a huge amount of research (and interest in child mental health), and it also became a premier example for conducting subsequent similar studies on depression, anxiety, aggression, and autism in children — essentially a template for research in multiple areas of pediatric mental health — a landmark study that has changed the field of child mental health.

 PM: The landscape of child and adolescent mental health care has changed significantly over the past few decades.
 What are some of the most exciting developments you have witnessed in the field?

-Dr. Jensen: None of our treatments are curative yet, but I think the most exciting development is that people are now more aware of mental health.
-Currently, we have multiple medicines and therapies that are effective treatments for every mental health problem.
-So that is a big difference.
-We also now know that the most effective treatment is medicine plus psychotherapy, which we did not know 25 years ago.
-Another important improvement is that people are now more accepting of the fact that their child might have some mental health problems, so more people are getting more care for their problems.
+Dr. Jensen: None of our treatments are curative yet, but I think the most exciting development is that people are now more aware of pediatric mental health.
+Currently, we have multiple medicines and psychotherapies that are effective treatments for every pediatric mental health problem.
+So that is a major difference from past decades.
+From this research, we also now know that the most effective treatments are medications combined with psychotherapy, which we did not know 25 years ago.
+Another important improvement is that people are now more accepting of the fact that their child might have some mental health problems, so more people are getting more care for their children’s problems.
 But, have we cured any of those problems?
 Yes, for some people.
 For example, when treating ADHD and depression, maybe 25-40% of people become better for the rest of their lives compared to 5-10% in the past.
-That is not too bad, but it is not a high percentage either.
-So we made progress, but we also have a long way to go.
+That is not too bad, but it is not a sufficiently high percentage either.
+We have made progress, but we also have a long way to go.

 PM: Given your expertise in child mental health, what do you see as the most pressing unmet needs in the field today?

 Dr. Jensen: The most pressing need is to expand the availability of trained service providers, doctors, or therapists so that any family can find somebody who knows how to treat mental health problems.
 Currently, 2 out of 3 families cannot find someone who knows how to do it, and this is pretty much consistent across the world.
-We need more doctors, and doctors who are trained in this aspect.
+We need more doctors and therapists who are trained to deliver these proven treatments.

 PM: As a founder of the REACH Institute, you played a key role in improving mental health care for children.
 What motivated you to establish REACH?

 Dr. Jensen: When I finished my initial training in medical school, my dream was to work at the National Institute of Health (NIH) and begin doing large-scale, multi-site studies.
-During my psychiatry residency in San Francisco, I had the chance to sit on an Institutional Review Board (IRB) that reviewed protocols funded by the National Cancer Institute for all of northern California, including UC San Francisco.
-Many hospitals were included, and they coordinated cancer protocols that were multi-site cancer studies, and it was just one of those regional sites.
-The National Cancer Institute has multiple regional IRBs, and I thought that it was amazing what the Federal Government could do with research because even an oncologist in practice could bring his patients into the nation’s most important leading clinical trials.
-I could see that all these oncologists across the country were so often involved in big clinical trials trying to develop an even better cancer treatment, and I wondered why we were not doing the same for mental health.
+During my psychiatry residency in San Francisco, I had the chance to serve on an Institutional Review Board (IRB) that reviewed protocols funded by the National Cancer Institute for all of northern California, including UC San Francisco (UCSF).
+Many hospitals were included, and they all relied on this IRB for their cancer protocols.
+But this IRB was just one of many regional IRBs across the US, all supported by the National Cancer Institute.
+So I found it amazing that the Federal Government could enable research in this way, such that any oncologist in private practice could include his/her patients in the nation’s most important leading clinical trials, with his research overseen by the local/regional IRB.
+So if so many oncologists across the country could be involved in major clinical trials to develop even better cancer treatments, I wondered, why were we not doing the same for child mental health?

-Fast forward to when I was at Columbia University, 9/11 happened, and I was asked by the New York state and the university to train doctors all across the state in how to help children with trauma after 9/11.
-So we started that process, and it was very clear that even though we had many new therapies, none of the therapists knew how to help children with trauma.
-Here, we have a need, and no one knows the research, and that was when I learned that these doctors and therapists are 15-20 years behind.
-At the university, I could see that we could do things that would help doctors in the city, but I could not go to other cities to help.
-I realized if we do not have an independent organization that could go to any city, any state, and become partners, that could not be done.
-That was why we decided to establish the REACH Institute, so we can take the latest research findings to help any university, city, state, or healthcare organization.
+Fast forward to when I was at Columbia University, 9/11 happened, and I was asked by the New York State and the university to train doctors and therapists across the state in how to help children with trauma after 9/11.
+So we started that process, and it was very clear that even though we had many new therapies, none of the therapists in practice knew how to help children with trauma.
+Here, in NYC we had an urgent need, but none of our practitioners knew the latest research, and in fact, our doctors and therapists were 15-20 years behind the latest research!
+While at my own university, I knew that we could help train doctors right here in our city, but I could not easily go to other cities (or even states) to help.
+I realized that we needed an independent organization that could go to any city, any state, and become “partners” to train the doctors and therapists in these other areas.
+That was why we decided to establish the REACH Institute — so we can take the latest research findings to help doctors and therapists, regardless of where they are — in any university, city, state, or healthcare organization.

 PM: In your opinion, what have been some of the most rewarding outcomes of this institute’s work?